livewire/livewire/docs/events.md

 }
 ```

-When the `post-created` event is dispatched from `CreatePost`, this component will pick it up, a network request will be triggered, and the `notifyAboutNewPost()` action will be run.
+Now, when the `post-created` event is dispatched from `CreatePost`, a network request will be triggered and the `notifyAboutNewPost()` action will be invoked.

-Notice additional data sent along with the event will be passed through as the first parameter to the `notifyAboutNewPost()` method.
+As you can see, additional data sent with the event will be provided to the action as its first argument.

 # Events in Alpine